alberth8/Saffron_Public/_PRESS-RELEASE.md

  -->

 ## Name ##
-  > Jasmine
+  > Saffron

 ## Market and Benefit ##
   > People who enjoy cooking and are looking for new combinations of ingredients.

 ## Summary ##
-  > Jasmine helps cooks find new and interesting combinations of ingredients to spice up their dinner routines.
+  > Saffron helps cooks find new and interesting combinations of ingredients to spice up their dinner routines.

 ## Problem ##
   > Discovering creative new combinations of ingredients to inspire your meals can be challenging.

 ## Solution ##
-  > Jasmine scours the most trusted recipe sources on the web to find those ingredients that work best in combination.
+  > Saffron scours the most trusted recipe sources on the web to find those ingredients that work best in combination.

 ## Quote from You ##
   > "Creative cuisine for your tired routine!"